Indiana lawmakers require civics class for middle schoolers

 The legislation requires every student in the state to complete a one-semester course in civics education in either sixth, seventh or eighth grade.

-All public, charter and state-accredited private schools across the state must require each student to successfully complete the course, beginning with students who begin sixth grade during the 2023-24 school year.
+All public, charter and state-accredited private schools across the state must require each student to successfully complete the course, beginning with students who start sixth grade during the 2023-24 school year.

 The bill tasks the Indiana Department of Education and State Board of Education with developing standards for the civics curriculum by July 1, 2022.